1987 Australian Open

 The 1987 Australian Open was a tennis tournament played on grass courts at the Kooyong Stadium in Melbourne in Victoria in Australia.
-It was the 75th edition of the Australian Open and was held from 12 through 25 January 1987; the first tournament to be held after New Year's Day since the late 1960s and also the last tournament to be played on grass before the change of surface.
+It was the 75th edition of the Australian Open and was held from 12 through 25 January 1987; the first tournament to be held after New Year's Day since 1970 and also the last tournament to be played on grass before the change of surface.

 Change of schedule

-After the event did not hold a schedule in 1986 due to the Open changing dates from December to January.
-This allowed it to count as a Grand Prix event after the movement of the Grand Prix Masters from March to early December.
-As such, this edition of Australian Open was held.
+It was decided that the Australian Open would be moved from the month of December to the month of January.
+This meant the tournament was not held in December 1986 but in January 1987.